 A torque converter is an essential part of an automatic transmission.
 Simply put, this device takes torque created by the engine and converts it into hydraulic pressure for gear shifting.

-If your car’s torque converter starts behaving oddly, you’ll want to address it promptly to avoid further complications.
+If your car’s torque converter starts behaving strangely, you’ll want to address it swiftly to avoid further complications.

-What are the symptoms of a bad torque converter?
+What are the symptoms of a faulty torque converter?
 These are the seven most common signs reported by drivers:

 - Transmission slip